 - Navigating the URA Master Plan

 Why Is The URA Master Plan Useful

 The master plan is the closest you get to having a crystal ball on the property market.
-Understanding the Government’s long-term policies and knowing which locations will be targeted for development in the near future, gives investors invaluable insight into where they should look for opportunities.
+Understanding the government’s long-term policies and knowing which locations will be targeted for development in the near future, gives investors invaluable insight into where they should look for opportunities.

 Moreover, the master plan also indicates the revised plot ratio of each development.
-This piece of information gives residential homeowners and potential investors an ability to estimate the potential value of the development.
+This piece of information gives residential homeowners and potential investors the ability to estimate the potential value of the development.
 And, if there’s a revision upwards, they may decide to unlock the potential value by carrying out an enbloc sale.

 5 General Themes of the Master Plan

 #1 To Create A Liveable And Inclusive Communities

 More smart and sustainable housing precincts will be developed that are also equipped with a wide range of amenities.
 There will be more housing developments like the Punggol Northshore with integrated urban greenery and roof gardens.
 More of such projects will be built in various locations such as in Tengah, Punggol, Queenstown and Kampong Bugis.

 Furthermore, innovative strategies are also adopted to conserve our national heritage and to expand our parks and park connectors to give residents more opportunities to connect with nature.
 This is in line with the goal of transforming Singapore into a greener city with over 550ha of nature park network and 500km of park connectors island-wide by 2030.